andryushchenko/AInq.Optional/README.md

 ## What is it?

-Simple optional types for .NET with basic helpers
+Simple optional types with basic helpers

 - **`Maybe<T>`** value or nothing
 - **`Try<T>`** value or error